 Ginger lemon tea is made with the added goodness of turmeric, pepper honey, and orange, known for its several ayurvedic healing properties.
 This drink is a natural immunity booster!

 Being of Indian-origin, I have consciously and sub-consciously incorporated several principles of Ayurveda in my daily cooking.
 The world has opened up to the health benefits of Indian spices such as ginger, turmeric, and pepper in recent years.
 These ingredients are used daily in Indian households.
 Many of the Indian Recipes on this website make liberal use of ginger and turmeric, pepper, and whole spices that have proven health benefits.

 In recent years, I have intentionally adopted a few habits that have vastly improved my health.
-I have over the last few years, stopped having sugar in my daily cup of tea at home, and over the last few months, I have been drinking a warm glass of lemon and honey, first thing in the morning.
-Another time-honoured tradition in our home is to have a glass of lemon, ginger and honey tea nearly daily during the winter and flu-season – the long-term benefits of these ingredients include a stronger immune system and better digestion.
+Over the last year or so, I have been waking up daily to a warm glass of lemon and honey.
+All through winter, our family drinks a glass of lemon, ginger, and honey tea daily during the winter and flu season.
+Drinking this daily has several long-term benefits.

 - Many health benefits of ginger lemon tea - increased immunity, improved digestion, etc.

 - Easy to make on the stovetop or in the Instant Pot

 - Added benefits of honey, pepper, and turmeric too!

 To make this immunity-boosting ginger lemon tea, we will need: